 Gardening is a valuable skill that every prepper worth his or her salt should learn.
 I know that I have had my own challenges in this area but I still try, even though I only do so on a modest basis.

-Still, I make it a point to collect seed packets and store them for the long term, properly sealed in my freezer.
+Still, I make it a point to collect seed packets (check out this link to buy) and store them for the long term, properly sealed in my freezer.
 You should never know when they may become handy for food-growing or barter purposes.

 Enjoy your next adventure through common sense and thoughtful preparation!